PabloTheZenCoder/SQL_project_job_analysis/SQL_Project/README.md

 ### 2. The "Highest Paying" Industries Hiring Data Analyst's in 2023 Filtered by Salary and Number of Job Postings
 For the second query I wanted to see what industries are hiring the highest paid data analyst's and how that differs from industries hiring entry-level data analysts.
 So I filtered for "data/business analysts",located in the U.S., where I reside, focusing on "full-time' positions that included the average yearly salary.
 Then I looked at the top 50, highest paying analyst job postings.

+From there, I exported this sub-dataset to Excel where I used ChatGPT to research and assign an industry based on each company in this dataset.

+Finally, I uploaded this newly updated dataset to Tableau where I created my bar graph visualization.
+I focused on industries that had more than one job posting.

 ```sql
 Select
   job_title,